swiss-ai-center/a-guide-to-mlops/presentation/README.md

 <!-- _class: lead -->

+**From notebook to production**

 <!--
 Speaker notes:

 This is the story.
 This is the hands-on mission.

+From notebook to production — this is the recurring slogan of the guide.
 -->

 ## Welcome to the team!